|

 on CD.
 The first time that happened was on the 9th of February

-sound.
-The work of digitally remaster the original tape is superbly
+Vivid sound.
+The work of digitally remaster the original tape

-done with an excellent sound but as it was an imported CD the
+is superbly done with an excellent sound but as it was an

-the 23rd of August 2004 EMI Holland released the first album
+On the 23rd of August 2004 EMI Holland released the first

-on CD as a part of their newly created "Masters Of Funk & Soul"
+album on CD as a part of their newly created "Masters Of Funk

-series.
-You can't find that CD on Amazon US, but on Amazon
+& Soul" series.
+You can't find that CD on Amazon US, but on

 UK, Amazon